-Instead, Garland’s films present worlds that seems right around the corner, directly commenting on the foreseeable future, examining man’s impact on the environment, decaying ethical boundaries in our society (big tech companies and governments being a recurring target in his movies), and the imminent dangers of advanced technology — the last being the main focus of his 2014 directorial debut, Ex Machina.
+Instead, Garland’s films present worlds that seem right around the corner, directly commenting on the foreseeable future, examining man’s impact on the environment, decaying ethical boundaries in our society (big tech companies and governments being a recurring target in his movies), and the imminent dangers of advanced technology — the last being the main focus of his 2014 directorial debut, Ex Machina.

 Caleb Smith (Domhnall Gleeson) is a lowly computer programmer and office drone employed at a massive tech company (think Google meets Apple).
 Winning an office contest to spend an entire week with the company’s founder, the mysterious and reclusive Nathan Bateman (Oscar Isaac), Caleb is brought to Nathan’s state-of-the-art mansion, deep in the woods, and away from any semblance of civilization.

 Upon his arrival, Nathan spends time getting to know his employee, soon revealing that he’s spent the past few years secretly developing a complex artificial intelligence, a humanoid robot he calls Ava (Alicia Vikander).

 Asking for Caleb’s assistance on the project, Caleb agrees to administer a series of Turing tests to Ava — a specialized test to determine whether a robot’s intelligence is equal to, or indistinguishable from, a normal human being’s (essentially a series of questions to see if a machine can hold a conversation as well as a human could).